eduand-alvarez/AWS_K8s_Flask_App/README.md

 # Description
-This repository is meant to serve as walkthrough and template for kubernetes (k8s) flask app deployments on the AWS cloud.
+A simple walkthrough and template for kubernetes (k8s) flask app deployments on the AWS cloud.
 The solution leverages AWS' Elastic K8s Service (EKS) to manage clusters on the public cloud.
 The code here provides both the infrastructure as code (IaC) components and a simple application script to handle the flask API.

 # Contents